·

 Regardless, the park is quiet and peaceful, plus it offers up a glorious view of the city of London from the hill’s summit.

-3. Attempt the Green Chain Walk
+3. Things to do in South East London: Attempt the Green Chain Walk

 Many of the historic sights in South East London are part of a circuit known as the Green Chain Walk.